sumitmckv/code-hunt/data-structure/array/PYTHON/Array_in_Python.md

 Though in computer science the meaning is slightly different.
 In computer science a bunch of data bind together in a variable is called an array.

-**In case of Python** there is no concept of arrays, instead Python has the concepts of list.
+**In case of Python** there is no concept of arrays, instead Python has the concept of list.
-Lists in python could be defined as an ordered container of arbitrary length that can hold a heterogenous collection of objects (their types do not matter and can be freely mixed)
+Lists in python can be defined as an ordered container of arbitrary length that can hold a heterogenous collection of objects (their types do not matter and can be freely mixed)

 To understand the concept better let's define a list :